 28. What do you leave for reindeer?

-29. What food has a long shelf life but many people don’t like it?
+29. What food has a long shelf life but many people do not like it?

 30. Where did eggnog start?